DUAL LANGUAGE IMMERSION

 LCSC will evaluate the program annually to ensure quality and make adjustments based on student data and stakeholder feedback.

-Lawrenceburg Community Schools will launch our Spanish Dual Language Immersion Program during the 2019-20 school year.
+Lawrenceburg Community Schools launched our Spanish Dual Language Immersion Program during the 2019-20 school year.

 Director of Student Services